imba-tjd/qrsend/README.md

 ## Won't fix

 * In memory zip.
 The logic difference is too large. http.server works by reading local files.
-And according to the docs, ZipFile only accept path-like-obj now rather than file-like-obj in Py2, let alone make_archive.
+And according to the docs, ZipFile only accept path-like-obj now, rather than file-like-obj in Py2, let alone make_archive.

-## TODO
+## Details about ranges support

+Originally proposed by https://bugs.python.org/issue42643 and https://github.com/python/cpython/pull/24228 but it has some fatal errors.

+* not support *no `<range-end>`*
+* reads all remaining content into memory in a single call
+* logic error when computing the range of bytes

+These has been fixed in my patch.

-* In order to fix high resources consumption when resuming from large files, ~~I ignored `end_byte` and let the client to guarantee not to excessive read.
-I have tested that curl and FF works.
-I tried to use `source.truncate()` but it turns out an `io.UnsupportedOperation`.
-A better way needs to be find in the future.~~ I have found that `wfile._sock.sendfile()` is the perfect solution, except `_sock` isn't public
+1. I started by ignoring `end_byte` and let the client to guarantee not to excessive read.
+Tested that curl and FF works.
+2. I tried to use `source.truncate()`.
+But it turns out an `io.UnsupportedOperation`.
+The reason is that *truncate* will modify the actual file on disk, and mode 'r' protects that.
+3. `wfile._sock.sendfile()` is the perfect solution, except `_sock` isn't public.\
+    According to https://github.com/python/cpython/blob/main/Lib/socketserver.py, wfile is a *file obj* determined by *wbufsize*.
+When it == 0, wfile is `_SocketWriter` (added in https://bugs.python.org/issue26721), otherwise it's created by `socket.makefile()`.
+I think HTTPServer is not likely to change wbufsize, so it's ok to use `_sock`.

+In the future, https://github.com/python/cpython/pull/118949 is more likely to be merged.